tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Nov 23 2007

-Emma Sanford (a 67-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Emma Sanford (a 67-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 She believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Emma Sanford had extensive experience in preaching her views to theists.
 She was not afraid.
 As Emma Sanford entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Emma Sanford used religious teachings and beliefs to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 To prove her's point, Emma Sanford described an example where she personally witnessed the Unblinking Eye divinely healing someone.
 Emma Sanford argued that the Unblinking Eye was a personal, physical being that humans can relate to and communicate with.